 Transparency isn’t a new concept in Google Ads.
-The company has been offering the option for Ad personalization and the “why this ad feature,” explaining the reasons why an individual might see a specific ad.
-These options allow you to find out information about your activity, preferences, and type of ads you are served, as well as details about the advertiser.
-Some ads include a feature “paid for by” that you can click on and discover who’s behind the specific ad.
-Additionally, Google is gradually verifying advertisers’ identities in a continuous effort to increase transparency and provide a crystal clear on how they’re serving ads.
+The company has long offered the option for Ad personalization as well as the “why this ad” feature, which explains the reasons why an individual might see a specific ad.
+These options allow you to find out information about your activity, your preferences, and the type of ads you are served, as well as details about the advertiser.
+Some ads include a feature “paid for by” that you can click on and discover who’s behind a specific ad.
+Additionally, Google is gradually verifying advertisers’ identities in a continuous effort to increase transparency and provide transparency on how they’re serving ads.

 Identity verification isn’t a new concept on Google Ads, as it started back in 2018.
-At first, all advertisers wanting to show ads related to political advertising and elections.
-That was the first initiative in the full-transparency direction, as searchers could check the identity on the ad, click on it, learn more about the elections, who is serving the ad, and why they see it.
-A few months ago, Google decided to extend this initiative and require identity verification from a wider advertisers pool.
+At first, only ads related to political advertising and elections had to verify their identity.
+That was the first initiative in the full-transparency objective, as searchers could check the identity on the ad, click on it, and learn more about the elections, who was serving the ad, and why they were seeing it.
+A few months ago, Google decided to extend this initiative and require identity verification from a wider advertiser pool.

-We are recently seeing several of our Law Firm clients running PPC campaigns undergo this process.
-As we’re aiding them to go through it, we are here to update you with what’s required and how you can make sure that you’ll be able to show your ads on the Google Network and get in front of prospective clients.
+We’ve recently seen several of our law firm clients who are running PPC campaigns undergo this process.
+As we’re aiding them through it, we are here to update you with what’s required and how you can make sure you’ll be able to show your ads on the Google Network and get in front of prospective clients.

-- The Google mission behind this identity program verification, as explained on their dedicated page: “At Google, our goal is to make more information about the ad experience universally available and accessible.
+- This is Google’s mission behind this identity program verification, as explained by their dedicated page: “At Google, our goal is to make more information about the ad experience universally available and accessible.
 Broadening our verification policy is the next step in reaching that goal.
 We’ll continue to look for additional ways to increase transparency in ads for our users.”

 - Who is getting in the identity verification initiative?

-Apart from any political advertiser, Google is starting with verifying advertisers in the US, especially those promoting products or services in regulated industries, information, advisory or educational content, and then moving to other categories.
+Apart from any political advertiser, Google is starting with verifying advertisers in the US, especially those promoting products or services in regulated industries, information, and advisory or educational content.
+They’re then moving to other categories.

-You will get an email in your linked account explaining the steps you’ll need to follow, depending on your account setup.
+You will get an email in your linked account explaining the steps you’ll need to follow, which will depend on your account setup.
 Please note that if you receive such a request and wish to keep your ads active, you’ll need to follow the instructions and complete the process within 30 days.

-If you are promoting your Law Firm, your account is set up as a business, so there are two potential ways, depending on your payments setup.
+If you are promoting your law firm, your account is set up as a business, so there are two potential ways you’ll be asked to verify, depending on your payments setup.